dottjt/plastic/chapters/09-death.md

 <!-- Hang out with a bad person. -->

 I receive a text from an old friend.
-A dealer.
+Dealer.
 Yeah, what the fuck.

 He rocks up in a